tc39/proposal-slice-notation/README.md

-# Slice notation
+# Slice expression

-This repository contains a proposal for adding slice notation syntax to JavaScript.
+This repository contains a proposal for adding slice expression syntax to JavaScript.
 This is currently at stage 1 of the [TC39 process](https://tc39.github.io/process-document/).

 ## Introduction

-The slice notation provides an ergonomic alternative to the various slice methods present on Array.prototype, String.prototype, etc.
+The slice expression `startIndex:endIndex:step` provides an ergonomic alternative for 2 situations:
+1. Inside a [MemberExpression](https://www.ecma-international.org/ecma-262/10.0/index.html#prod-MemberExpression), for the various slice methods present on Array.prototype, String.prototype, etc.

 ```js
 const arr = ['a', 'b', 'c', 'd'];